gyrdym/ml_algo/README.md

     Implementation of the linear regression algorithm based on stochastic gradient descent with L2 regularisation

     - [KnnRegressor](https://github.com/gyrdym/ml_algo/blob/master/lib/src/regressor/knn_regressor/knn_regressor.dart)
-    A class that makes prediction for each new observation basing on first `k` closest observations from training data.
-It may catch non-linear pattern of the data.
+    A class that makes predictions for each new observation based on the first `k` closest observations from training data.
+It may catch non-linear patterns of the data.

 - #### Clustering and retrieval algorithms
     - [KDTree](https://github.com/gyrdym/ml_algo/blob/master/lib/src/retrieval/kd_tree/kd_tree.dart)

-For more information on the library's API, please visit [API reference](https://pub.dev/documentation/ml_algo/latest/ml_algo/ml_algo-library.html)
+For more information on the library's API, please visit the [API reference](https://pub.dev/documentation/ml_algo/latest/ml_algo/ml_algo-library.html)

 ## Examples

 ### Logistic regression

-Let's classify records from well-known dataset - [Pima Indians Diabets Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database) via [Logistic regressor](https://github.com/gyrdym/ml_algo/blob/master/lib/src/classifier/logistic_regressor/logistic_regressor.dart)
+Let's classify records from a well-known dataset - [Pima Indians Diabetes Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database) via [Logistic regressor](https://github.com/gyrdym/ml_algo/blob/master/lib/src/classifier/logistic_regressor/logistic_regressor.dart)

 **Important note:**

-Please pay attention to problems which classifiers and regressors exposed by the library solve.
-E.g.
-[Logistic regressor](https://github.com/gyrdym/ml_algo/blob/master/lib/src/classifier/logistic_regressor/logistic_regressor.dart)
-solves only **binary classification** problem, and that means that you can't use this classifier with a dataset with more than two classes, keep that in mind - in order to find out more about regresseors and classifiers, please refer to the [api documentation](https://pub.dev/documentation/ml_algo/latest/ml_algo/ml_algo-library.html) of the package
+Please pay attention to problems that classifiers and regressors exposed by the library solve.
+For e.g., [Logistic regressor](https://github.com/gyrdym/ml_algo/blob/master/lib/src/classifier/logistic_regressor/logistic_regressor.dart) solves only **binary classification** problems, and that means that you can't use this classifier with a dataset with more than two classes, keep that in mind - in order to find out more about regressors and classifiers, please refer to the [API documentation](https://pub.dev/documentation/ml_algo/latest/ml_algo/ml_algo-library.html) of the package

 Import all necessary packages.
 First, it's needed to ensure if you have `ml_preprocessing` and `ml_dataframe` packages in your dependencies: